1. Introduction - the opening address, 1:1-10

 patroV (hr roV) gen. "Father" - Genitive is apposition to "God".

-tou dontoV (didwmi) aor. gen. part. "who gave [himself]" - The participle is adjectival, attributive, limiting by describing "the Lord Jesus Christ", "who gave himself for our sins."
+tou dontoV (didwmi) aor. gen. part. "who gave [himself]" - the one having given [himself].
+The participle is adjectival, attributive, limiting by describing "the Lord Jesus Christ who gave himself for our sins."
 Here we have a classic atonement statement in the terms of Mark 10:45.
 "The gospel is about Jesus Christ's gracious self-giving for our sake, and that self-giving must be understood as an apocalyptic rescue mission", Hayes.

-uJper "for [our sins]" - on behalf of.
+uJper "for [our sins]" - on behalf of [the sins of us].
 In the NT usually representation / advantage, "on behalf of / for the benefit of"; Christ's sacrifice was for our benefit in that it addressed our sins.
 Possibly here expressing cause / reason, "because of our sins", also possibly just relational; "who offered himself as a sacrifice for our sins", Bligh.

-oJpwV + subj. "to [rescue us]" - in order that [he might rescue].
+oJpwV + subj. "to [rescue us]" - in order that [he might rescue us].
 This construction forms a purpose clause; "His purpose was to rescue (lit. "remove") us from the present evil world", Barclay.

 ek "from" - out of, from.
 Expressing source/origin, or better separation, "away from."